inab/oeb_general_docs/how_to/participate/publish_oeb.rst

 .. image:: ../../media/VRE_publishOEB.png

-It appears the list of files (participant and consolidated datasets) from user workspace.
+It appears the list of files available to publish from user workspace.
 Select which file/s to publish.

 .. image:: https://raw.githubusercontent.com/inab/oeb_general_docs/dev/media/Screenshot%20from%202021-10-01%2016-08-39.png